digitalocean/marketplace-partners/README.md

 This repository includes bash scripts intended for use by Marketplace partners and Custom Image users to validate their images prior to submission, or use.

-##Build an Image Manually
+## Build an Image Manually

-If you're just getting started, [this](marketplace_docs/build-an-image.md) is where to begin.
+If you're just getting started, [build-an-image.md](marketplace_docs/build-an-image.md) is where to begin.

 ## Build an Image with Fabric automation

-For repeatable image build processing, [this](marketplace_docs/build-an-image-fabric.md) is a good next step.
+For repeatable image build processing, [build-an-image-fabric.md](marketplace_docs/build-an-image-fabric.md) is a good next step.

 ## marketplace_validation